Ericsson/dataplanebook/_sources/glossary.rst.txt

    Critical section
       Critical section (also known as *critical region*) is a section of the program which cannot be executed by more than one thread in parallel.
-This may be achived by means of a lock.
+This may be achieved by means of a lock.

    Domain logic
       Domain logic, also known as *business logic*, is the part of